chrisberry4545/chrisberry4545.github.io/projects/parabola.md

 webLink: https://www.parabolasoft.co.uk/

 ---
-Parabola software are a software agency in London.
-While working there I produced software for a range of clients, including colleges, charities and housing associations.
+Parabola software are a software agency based in London.

+While working there I produced software to solve a range of problems for a range of clients including colleges, housing associations and charities.